bfitzy2142/SOAP/README.md

 * The server responds with a message to the client, which the client prints to the terminal.

 * Methods:
-  * @Class Server1: Communicates with the APIGateway to return a service to the client
-  * @method getServiceA: Returns a String message to the client and displays the request number and who made the request on the APIGateway program. @return String message to the client
-  * @method getReturnValue: Getter method used by the APIGateway to achieve load balancing. @return String message
-  * @method setNull: Sets the value of message to null once a request is complete. @return void
+  * @method Main(String[]): Method that the client runs, takes in the service requested.
+Ensures that the input is sanitized.
+Hands the input to the API Gateway to send the request to a server for processing. @aram args. @throws Exception